Preparing to Go to New Zealand

-However, U.S. Passport holders residing in the following western states will need to send their visa applications to the New Zealand Consulate-General in Santa Monica, CA: Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington and Wyoming.
+However, U.S. Passport holders residing in the following western states can send their applications to the New Zealand Visa Application Center in Los Angeles: Washington, Montana, Oregon, Idaho, Wyoming, California, Nevada, Utah, Colorado, Arizona, New Mexico, Alaska and Hawaii.

 Santa Monica, CA 90404

 Please read these important notes before completing your New Zealand student visa application:

 - You must send in your actual passport so that your visa can be physically attached to the inside of the passport.

 - Be prepared to mail your materials to the appropriate center/consulate as soon as you receive the Arcadia Confirmation of Enrollment letter and the Acceptance/Offer Letter from your New Zealand University (these will be sent to you in one email from your Program Manager).
 Allow at least 3-4 weeks for visa processing.

 - Do not over-pack your application with multiple envelopes, extra documents, etc. This slows the processing time.

 - Do not send an incomplete application.
 The immigration officials will not match up documents that arrive separately.

 - Students studying in New Zealand for more than six months may also need to provide a completed Chest X-ray Certificate (1096) to show you have been screened for tuberculosis (TB).